AwarePL/showcase-2024/README.md

-# showcase-2024

 ## Description
-This is a showcase project for 2024.
+This is a showcase project for API tests based on fetch, chai and mocha.

 ## Installation
 To install and run this project, follow these steps: